slowernews/hamster-system/README.md

 ## How to organize your money
 *'You might not need a budget..'.*

-.. what you need is to feel in control of your finances and not to know that you spent $312.23 on groceries.
+..
+To know that you spent €312.23 instead of €277.68 on groceries last month is not that helpful.
+To feel in control of your finances is!
 And how to do it?
-Track your NET WORTH in a spreadsheet.
+Simply track your **net worth** in a spreadsheet.

 - When your net worth is too risky (for your personality) get more tight and work on improving it.
 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
 I loosen up to every quarter.
+- How do you track it?
+List all your assets (bank, ebank, stocks, funds, crypto, whatever) and sum them.

 (work in progress)